jenna-jordan/jenna-jordan.github.io/_pages/backlog.md

 I'm an inconsistent writer.
 I don't put out a new post every week, I don't steadily chip away at new content, but rather I tend to write in sudden, intense bursts when inspiration strikes and I have the free time (and then I sit on it for a while until I'm happy with it).
 I also have a lot of ideas, and the ideas that I am definitely going to write about at some point get added to the backlog.
 These blog posts may not exist yet, but they will at some point, so stay tuned.

-The reference interview... for data teams
-:    Everyone with an MSLIS degree knows about the reference interview.
-It's a core part of being a librarian, and it is a conversation/process that has been refined for the specific purpose of connecting a patron to the information they actually need.
-I also know that data teams can really struggle with identifying/delivering what stakeholders actually need (vs what they think they need and therefore ask for).
-So I want to introduce the idea of the reference interview to data teams as a framework for communicating with stakeholders and scoping projects.

 The transformation flow, part 2: data modeling design paradigms :    Part 2 of this series will be an overview of different data modeling techniques - 3rd normal form, dimensional models, data vault, one big table, etc. The goal is to introduce these different ways to model data and provide lots of links/references for folks to dig deeper if they wish, while also comparing/contrasting the methods.